Addons Pack designed to make the CoC more immersive and more faithful to the original Strugacky's/Tarkovsky's works.

 In the book (and the movie) there were no NPCs in The Zone.
 Yet, it's another universe, another rules, another medium...
 All and all, The Zone with more space to breath is the way I like it.

 Nothing beats the view of a lone zombified stalker moaning far away on the roof of an abandoned train, in the fog, when the sun is rising on the horizon at five o'clock in the morning...

-First one makes factions mechanics (and some related AI behaviour) less nonsensical, the other one adds to the unpredictability factor.
+This one makes factions mechanics (and some related AI behaviour) less nonsensical.

 - Sound Restoration V2b2 ( Moddb.com ) ( tweaked a lot)

 SR V2b2 adds a lot more variety to the game's soundscape, but it was way too loud in its original form.
 All the included sounds have been modified by hand using ffmpeg/sox to be truly ambient.
 When you sit on the cement factory roof silently at noon, you can barely hear distant moaning and gunshots...
 But you can feel

 In the book, falling into an anomaly meant instant death.
 D.A. addon gets as close as it gets, and it scales according to the difficulty, too.

 Due to the variety, ammo is somewhat harder to obtain and, therefore, more valuable.
 Trading - even when you're getting ripped off - becomes a must, especially before taking a long trip into The Zone.

 Dan's Monster Mods ( Moddb.com ) ( partial )